 Our Idaho Black Bear hunts typically begin early in the morning, with our excellent guides and a group of hard-working hounds.
 From their boxes in the truck, these hounds can pick up the scent of a bear as we move along logging roads.
 When the dogs are cut loose, the action begins.

 Until you’ve experienced it, it’s hard to describe the excitement of pursuing bears through this rugged country on foot.
-In fact, for a great picture of what it’s like hunting black bears with hounds, take a look at the recent article written by Brody Henderson, who hunted with us in the spring of 2019.

 2. Black Bear Hunting over Bait

 In the evenings, hunters will then have the opportunity to sit quietly at our expertly-placed bait sites.
 After a fast-paced morning hunt, this quet sit in the woods is a perfect change of pace.
 The stillness of the evening here in Idaho bear country is beautiful.

 What’s more, hunting black bears over bait offers an excellent opportunity to closely watch and observe bears in a way that otherwise wouldn’t be possible.
 While it’s a very different experience from the morning hunt on foot, it’s still exciting in its own way.

 3. The Truth About Hunting with Hounds and Bait

 While anti-hunting groups have attacked the use of both hounds and bait in many places around the country, these methods of hunting bears actually help us to be more selective.
 We can focus on harvesting mature boars, and much more easily avoid killing sows and immature bears.